Beyond Diagnosis: Evaluating Multimodal LLMs for Pathology Localization in Chest Radiographs: Methods

 To evaluate MLLM localization capabilities, we designed a structured prompting pipeline by which each chest radiograph was digitally overlaid with a standardized grid.
 The grid divided each image into equally-sized cells, labeled alphanumerically to facilitate text-based spatial referencing.
 To do so, each radiograph image was first centrally cropped and resized to $256\times256$ pixels, a common pre-processing strategy for computer vision models.
 The MLLM was then tasked with identifying the specific grid cell that was most representative of the given pathology.
 For the core results, we use an 8x8 grid overlay ($32\times32$ pixels per cell), which was chosen to balance the resolution size with the typical size of the pathology masks.
 Analysis using a higher resolution grid (16x16 cells) is also presented in the Appendix for sensitivity analysis.

-We used the same prompt for all MLLMs, which asked the model to identify the pathology location by picking the most representative grid cell.
-The prompt explicitly stated that the given pathology was present in the image to make localization, not identification, the sole objective (see Appendix for full prompt).
+We used the same prompt for all MLLMs, which explicitly stated that the given pathology was present in the image in order to make localization, not identification, the sole objective (see Appendix for full prompt).
 Because a single radiograph could exhibit multiple pathologies, we generated separate copies of each image for every present pathology and performed individual queries for each pathology-image pair.
 This approach enabled independent evaluation of localization performance for each pathology.